What is Flaxseed? How can I include Flax Seed in my Daily Routine - User Guide

 This plant contains rich minerals and vitamins, per 100 grams of flax seed contains – 6.5% moisture, 20.3% protein, 37.1% fat, 2.4% minerals, 4.8% fibers, and 28.9% carbohydrates.
 Its minerals and vitamin contents are calcium, phosphorus, iron, carotene, riboflavin, and niacin.
 Its caloric value is 530.

-1. Rasa (Taste): Flaxseed is believed to have a combination of sweet (Madhura) and astringent (Kashaya) tastes.
+1. Rasa (Taste): It is sweet (Madhura) and astringent (Kashaya) tastes.

 3. Vipaka (Post-digestive taste): The post-digestive taste is sweet (Madhura Vipaka).